-General Distribution and Introductory Gateway Courses: Any art or art history class can count towards general distribution requirements, but some courses have a pre-requisite or requires permission of the instructor.
-The following courses DO NOT have pre-reqs and are appropriate for any student, from freshman to senior for their general distribution requirements.
-These courses provide introductory exposure to the studio curriculum and are accessible for non-art majors while also being good gateway courses for students considering a major or minor in Art and Art History.
+General Distribution and Introductory Gateway Courses: Although any art or art history class can count towards general distribution requirements, the following courses do not have pre-reqs and are appropriate for any student, from freshman to senior.
+These courses provide introductory exposure to the studio curriculum and are accessible for non-art majors and students considering a major or minor in Art.
 All of these courses introduce students to foundational studio skills, contemporary art concepts, and more generally to problem-solving, research, and collaboration:

 Art 251 Visual and Critical Thinking

 Art 261 Intermedia_D

 Art 271 Intermedia_P

 Art 291 Intermedia_VNM

 We recommend students read the course descriptions and talk to studio faculty to decide which they are best suited for (see course descriptions in our Art and Art History Catalog).

 Intermedia Courses: the Intermedia-designated courses each begin from a drawing, painting, sculpture or video/new media perspective respectively.
 Each will introduce the basic skills, materials, concepts, and art historical precedents for that medium, while also making connections with other art media.
 Students are encouraged to explore alternative media and approaches as appropriate for the development of their projects and ideas.